 Here are the top classic cocktails to try!
-Learn each of the most iconic drinks made with gin, vodka, whiskey, rum and tequila.
+Learn each of the most popular mixed drinks made with gin, vodka, whiskey, rum and tequila.

 Want to learn about classic cocktails?
-Here’s our master list of exactly 15 cocktails to make, carefully selected from the best of the best.
-Make each of them and you’ll get the full gamut of historical drinks that helped to form today’s cocktail culture.
-Many date back to the 1920s, but you’ll find some even older (like the classic Old Fashioned or Daiquiri).
-Within this list you’ll find major iconic cocktails based on spirit, and related cocktails listed below it.
+Here’s our master list of exactly 15 popular cocktails to make, carefully selected from the best of the best.
+Make each of them and you’ll get the full gamut of historical drinks that helped to form today’s cocktail culture!
+Many of these mixed drinks date back to the 1920s, but you’ll find some even older (like the classic Old Fashioned or Daiquiri).
+Within this list you’ll find iconic popular cocktails based on spirit, and related cocktails listed below it.
 For example:

 One of the most classic whiskey cocktails of them all: the whiskey sour!
 This perfectly sweet tart, balanced whiskey drink dates back to the 1870’s.
 It's simple to make, featuring whiskey, lemon and simple syrup.
 Serve it with an egg white foam topping and it's a Boston Sour.
 A must try!